Boise-State-University-CS-121/template-cs121-activity1.2/README.md

 Once you have your version of `HelloClass.java` running, try changing things in the code to see what kinds of error messages you get when you compile.
-After each change, re-compile the program and run it.
+After each change, save your file, re-compile the program and run it.
 Then restore the program to its working state before you try to create another error.
-Document your observations in your reflection (which you will submit on Canvas).
+Document your observations in your reflection in REFLECTION.md.

 Try the following: